varjolab/ProteoGyver/README.md

   - FragPipe 23.1
   - DIA-NN 2.2 academia

+#### Limitations
+- MzTab is currently not supported for pipeline or API input
+- MzTab support in general is experimental

 ### Input options guide

 This section describes all input options available in the ProteoGyver interface, organized by workflow type.